-The CTIL/CTX holder shall ensure that adequate precautions are taken for all study medication(s) such as storage in a securely locked cabinet, access to which is limited to prevent theft or illegal distribution.
+The CTIL/CTX holder must ensure that adequate precautions are taken for all study medication(s) such as storing study medication(s) in a securely locked cabinet, access to which is limited to prevent theft or illegal distribution.

-The CTIL/CTX holder shall inform the DCA immediately or within 15 working days of early termination of the clinical trial to which the licence relates and shall state the reason for the decision.
+The CTIL/CTX holder must inform NPRA immediately or within 15 working days of early termination of the clinical trial to which the licence/CTX relates and shall state the reason for the decision.

-The CTIL/CTX holder should have approval/ favourable opinion from the EC before initiation of the clinical trial at each site.
+The CTIL/CTX holder should obtain a favourable opinion from the EC before initiation of the clinical trial at each site.

-The DPS may, at any time, revoke CTIL/CTX and may amend the conditions to CTIL/CTX.
+The DPS/DCA may, at any time, revoke CTIL/CTX and may amend the conditions to CTIL/CTX.

 The CTIL/CTX is valid for 3 years from the date of issuance.
-Uncollected CTIL/CTX after 6 months of issuance shall be cancelled unless otherwise justified.
+Uncollected CTIL/CTX after 6 months of issuance will be cancelled unless otherwise justified.

-The CTIL/CTX holder is responsible for the safekeeping of the CTIL/CTX.
-In case of lost of CTIL/CTX, the holder is required to lodge in a police report immediately.
-The holder is required to write in to inform NPRA regarding the lost of CTIL/CTX accompanied with a certified true copy of the police report.
-Should CTIL/CTX is required for further importation/ manufacturing, a certified true copy of the CTIL/CTX will be provided to the holder, upon request.
+The CTIL/CTX holder is responsible for the safekeeping of the CTIL/CTX and all the relevant approval letters.
+In case of loss of any of these documents, the holder is required to lodge in a police report immediately.
+The holder is required to write and inform NPRA regarding the loss of CTIL/CTX accompanied with a certified true copy of the police report.
+Should the CTIL/CTX be required for further importation/ manufacturing of IP, a certified true copy of the CTIL/CTX will be provided to the holder, upon request.

-8 Withdrawal of CTIL
+8 Withdrawal of CTIL/CTX Post Approval

-In general, applicant may withdraw the CTIL/CTX at any time.
+In general, the applicant may withdraw the CTIL/CTX at any time.

-The CTIL/CTX holder shall inform NPRA pertaining to the decision to withdraw the import licence of IP before the end of the validity of such licence and shall state the reason(s) for the decision.
-The CTIL of the withdrawn product shall be invalid and returned.
-A new application (Refer to 4.3) shall be submitted if the IP is required again at a later date.
+The CTIL/CTX holder shall inform NPRA pertaining to the decision to withdraw the import licence of IP before the end of the validity of such licence and should state the reason(s) for the decision.
+The CTIL/CTX of the withdrawn product will become invalid and will be returned.
+A new application (Refer to 4.3) must be submitted if the IP is required again at a later date.

-9 Reporting Amendment/ Update after CTIL/CTX Approval
+9 Reporting of Amendment/Update after CTIL/CTX Approval

-9.1 Notification of amendment/ update
+9.1 Notification of amendment/update

-The holder of CTIL/CTX is responsible for notifying the DCA should there be any amendment/ update to the clinical trial protocol, pharmaceutical data, IB and other related documents.
-For the protocol amendment, the DCA must be notified after a favourable opinion from EC has been obtained for each site involved.
-For protocol with shared CTIL/CTX, updated IB or IMPD can be submitted in one cover letter mentioning all protocols involved.
+The CTIL/CTX holder is responsible for notifying NPRA should there be any amendment or update to the clinical trial protocol, pharmaceutical data (including shelf life extension), IB and other related documents.
+For protocol amendment, NPRA must be notified after a favourable opinion from EC has been obtained for each site involved.
+For protocol with shared CTIL/CTX, updated IB or pharmaceutical data can be submitted in one cover letter mentioning all protocols involved.

-The revised ICF is not required to be submitted to DCA.
+The revised ICF is not required to be submitted to NPRA.

-The DCA may request for further supplementary data or documentation when appropriate.
+NPRA may request for further supplementary data or documentation when appropriate.

-9.2 Notification administrative requirement
+9.2 Administrative requirement

-The notification of amendment/ update should include the following:
+The notification of an amendment or update must be submitted in hardcopy and should include the following:

-- a) Signed cover letter, including in its subject line the NMRR Registration number with a description of the amendment. - b) Supporting information: The amendment to the clinical trial protocol, pharmaceutical data and/or IB shall be submitted in a CD-ROM format.
-The envelope of CD should be printed with protocol number and table of content (document title, version number and date).
+- a) Signed cover letter, including in its subject line the NMRR Registration number with a description of the amendment. - b) Supporting information: The amendment to the clinical trial protocol, pharmaceutical data and/or IB must be submitted in a CD/DVD-ROM format.
+The applicant should refer to Section 4.6.3 for the preparation of the CD/DVD-ROM documents.